andreamari/polyquantum_test/ABOUT.md

 - transparent and traceable authorship.

 ## Aknowledgemnts
 I acknowledge Nathan Shammah and Will Zeng for discussions on the initial idea of Polyquantum back in 2020 and for the opportunity to pitch it with a lightning talk at [UnitaryCON 2023](https://unitary.foundation/community/2023/unitaryCON/).
+I also thank Stefano Zippilli, Arturo Arvizu for their help in testing and improving the structure of this repository.